 ICAEW’s response to the OPBAS fee consultation

 We will automatically renew your regulatory registration every year.
-We will send you a proforma invoice to confirm details of your registration (usually in November).
+We will send you a proforma invoice by email to confirm details of your registration (usually in November).
 This gives you time to ask questions about the proforma invoice before payment is due.